mmonfils/neighborhood-lab-dsm/our-approach.md

 # Our Approach

 This document lays out the core ideas behind our work and shows how they shape what we do every day on our blocks.
-We do not use these concepts to sound fancy or academic.
-We use them because they help us keep power local, protect our privacy, and build real community trust.
+We keep our language conversational because these ideas belong on a front porch, not in a textbook.
+This approach keeps our focus local, protects our privacy, and helps us build real trust right on the block.

 ## 1. Building on What We Have (Asset-Based Community Development)

 A lot of outside organizations, institutional programs, and traditional charities look at our neighborhoods and only see problems to fix.
-They focus entirely on what we lack, which usually ends up meaning they want to bring in outside experts or top-down funding to manage us.
+They often start by looking at what’s missing, which can lead to bringing in outside experts or top-down funding to manage us.

 We do the exact opposite.
 We look at our blocks and see places that are already wealthy.
 We break this community wealth down into three simple areas:
 1. **Tools:** The physical gear, open spaces, and shared hardware sitting in our garages and sheds.